Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Discussion

 \paragraph{Shutdown costs} The model further assumes that temporary shutdowns can be executed instantaneously and without cost, a simplification that does not reflect the behavior of most real-world computing hardware.
 In practice, cluster nodes typically require non-negligible time and energy to shut down and restart~\cite{benoit_reducing_2018}.
 Such costs are excluded from the model because they are difficult to estimate, as they depend on specific hardware characteristics and operational policies.
 However, this omission introduces a bias, favoring shutdowns by overstating their potential benefits.
 As a result, the model's predictions regarding the economic viability of temporary shutdowns should be interpreted as an upper bound, likely overestimating their cost-effectiveness.

 This bias reduces the reliability of the model’s predictions when it deems temporary shutdowns economically viable, but enhances confidence in its assessments when shutdowns are predicted to be unprofitable.
-Applied to our case study on the Lichtenberg cluster (\cref{subsec:lichtenberg}), this implies that although the model indicates a potential benefit from temporary shutdowns based on 2024 spot-market prices (with a resolution of 1 hour), the predicted efficiency gain is minimal ($0.54\%$).
-Given this small margin, it is unlikely that shutdowns would have yielded a meaningful improvement in efficiency once real-world shutdown costs are taken into account.
+Applied to our case study on the \anonym{Lichtenberg cluster}{\lichtenberg} (\cref{subsec:lichtenberg}), this implies that although the model indicates a potential benefit from temporary shutdowns based on 2024 spot-market prices (with a resolution of 1 hour), the predicted reduction in cost-per-compute (CPC) is minimal ($0.54\%$).
+Given this small margin, it is unlikely that shutdowns would have yielded a meaningful improvement in cost efficiency once real-world shutdown costs are taken into account.

 \paragraph{Optimization criterion and constraints} The model is centered on the concept of cost-per-compute as its primary optimization criterion.
 While cost efficiency is a key concern for operators of compute infrastructure, it is typically only one of several relevant factors.
 Depending on the specific objectives, the model can be adapted to optimize for alternative criteria.
 For instance, in efforts to minimize a cluster’s carbon footprint, financial costs could be replaced with estimated carbon emissions, enabling analysis in terms of emissions-per-compute.
 However, in practice, cluster operators must also account for a variety of additional objectives and constraints that are not easily captured within the model.
 For example, high electricity prices might force operators with tight budgets to temporarily shut down hardware, even at the expense of reduced cost efficiency.
 Conversely, operators may opt to avoid shutdowns -- despite potential cost savings -- in order to maintain service-level goals such as short job queue times.